 Vice President, Shelter Medicine & Operations

-Kris brings 30 years of veterinary, leadership and education experience to her current role as OHS Director of Shelter Medicine and Humane Investigation.
+Kris brings 30 years of veterinary, leadership and education experience to her current role as OHS Vice President of Shelter Medicine and Humane Investigations.
 She is also courtesy faculty for Oregon State University College of Veterinary Medicine.
 She leads the OHS Animal Medical Learning Center, the nation’s first in-shelter teaching hospital, and is responsible for the care of 11,000 shelter pets annually.
 Dr. Otteman is also a Certified Animal Welfare Administrator (CAWA).

 As co-founder of Banfield, The Pet Hospital, her background also includes seven years in mixed animal practice in southern Oregon.
 Her broad experience at Banfield included executive leadership and management operations, project management, human resources and training as well as a strategic partnership with PetSmart Charities on national fundraising and adoption initiatives.
 She also served on the board for Cat Adoption Team, has served as a trustee of Banfield Charitable Trust, and has been a member of the Oregon Veterinary Medical Licensing Board.
 Dr. Otteman is a Charter Member of the International Veterinary Forensic Sciences Association, a member of the OVMA and AVMA and served on the national Shelter Medicine Organizing Committee for three years.